 Defining Emergency Preparedness and Response

-Detailed information on rural planning, response, and recovery is in Module 2: Rural Community Planning,
+Detailed information on rural planning, response, and recovery is in Module 2: Rural Community Planning, Response, and Recovery.

 Emergencies, Disasters, and Hazards

 The World Health Organization defines an emergency, disaster, and hazard as follows:

 Emergency: “A state in which normal procedures are suspended and extra-ordinary measures are taken in order to avert a disaster.”

 Disaster: “An occurrence disrupting the normal conditions of existence and causing a level of suffering that exceeds the capacity of adjustment of the affected community.”